bellmit/Bakalauras/README.md

-# MultipleRSSFeedRead
+# EdgarRssReader
-Spring Integration: Reading from Multiple RSS Feed using Single channel.
+Cloned from BikashShaw/MultipleRSSFeedRead.
+Spring Integration in XML with deprecated rome-fetcher: Reading multiple feeds.
+Does not cache atom feeds.